Can Xilinx Inc. (XLNX) Remain Competitive?

 XLNX’s Market Performance

-XLNX stocks went down by -1.61% for the week, with a monthly drop of -6.54% and a quarterly performance of 34.20%, while its annual performance rate touched 42.09%.
-The volatility ratio for the week stands at 6.39% while the volatility levels for the past 30 days are set at 5.32% for Xilinx Inc..
-The simple moving average for the period of the last 20 days is -4.84% for XLNX stocks with a simple moving average of 35.88% for the last 200 days.
+XLNX stocks went up by 11.31% for the week, with a monthly drop of -3.16% and a quarterly performance of 39.53%, while its annual performance rate touched 56.90%.
+The volatility ratio for the week stands at 4.02% while the volatility levels for the past 30 days are set at 5.05% for Xilinx Inc..
+The simple moving average for the period of the last 20 days is 3.49% for XLNX stocks with a simple moving average of 45.34% for the last 200 days.

 Analysts’ Opinion of XLNX